 Businesses, both big and small, need access to capital to achieve their objectives.
 That is why many companies rely on business construction loans to fill the gap between their available cash flow and funding needs.
-Business acquisition & development loans, or A&D loans, are a specific type of business loan that are used to provide the capital needed acquire land for development and construct on-site improvements.
+Business acquisition & development loans, or A&D loans, are a specific type of business loan that are used to provide the capital needed to acquire land for development and construct on-site improvements.
 Learn more about business constructions loans and how they can provide your business with the funding you need to meet your acquisition and development goals.

 What Does a Business Construction Loan Cover?